-Monday - Thursday
+Monday - Friday

-Auto Insurance: California Compulsory Financial Responsibility Law requires that an owner of a motor vehicle have an Auto Insurance policy.
-It must cover at the minimum, $15,000 for personal injury or death; $30,000 for multiple injuries or deaths; and $5,000 for property damage.
+Auto Insurance: California Compulsory Financial Responsibility Law requires that an owner of a motor vehicle have an auto insurance policy.
+It must cover, at the minimum, $15,000 for personal injury or death, $30,000 for multiple injuries or deaths and $5,000 for property damage.

 Helmet: The law requires that both operators and passengers on motorcycles and motorized scooters wear proper safety helmets on their heads.